 Texas statutes require that any cash balance in any fund shall, to the extent not insured by the Federal Deposit Insurance Corporation or its successor, be continuously secured by a valid pledge to the District of securities eligible under the laws of Texas to secure the funds of the District, having an aggregate market value, including accrued interest, at all times equal to the uninsured cash balance in the fund to which such securities are pledged.
-At year end, the carrying amount of the District's deposits was \$16,295 and the bank balance was \$13,950.
-The bank balance was fully covered by federal depository insurance.
+At fiscal year-end, the carrying amount of the District's deposits was \$287,801 and the bank balance was \$348,588.
+Of the bank balance, \$250,000 was covered by federal depositary insurance and \$98,588 was unsecured.